-It you need to provide a level of assurance to your board, customers or industry that your product has been tested for cyber security weaknesses, then a product teardown is an essential element of your product lifecycle.
+If you need to provide a level of assurance to your board, customers or industry that your product has been tested for cybersecurity weaknesses, then a product teardown is an essential element of your product lifecycle.

-In essence, a product teardown is the reverse engineering of a hardware and/or software system for the purpose of understanding the real vulnerabilities, attack surfaces and weakness that reside within its composition and structure.
-Looking in depth at each component, as well as the overall integration and communications between components allows for an in-depth review of the issues present.
+In essence, a product teardown is the reverse engineering of a hardware and/or software system to understand the real vulnerabilities, attack surfaces and weakness that reside within its composition and structure.
+Looking in-depth at each component, as well as the overall integration and communications between components allows for an in-depth review of the issues present.

 From this, real changes can be made to secure, harden and manage the weaknesses present to ensure that a high security posture will be presented within your product.

 We break product teardowns into 6 steps as shown in the diagram below: